hihihii123/SwiftUIDocumentation/README.md

 # SwiftUIDocumentation
-SwiftUI Documentation by Basil, Gavin, Pavithraa and Matthias
+SwiftUI Documentation by Gavin, Pavithraa, Matthias and Basil